lukaszliniewicz/Subdub/README.md

 7. **Alignment Blocks**: Speech blocks are aligned with the original video timing.

 8. **Synchronization and Mixing**: The generated audio is synchronized with the video.
-During this process, the original audio volume is lowered when dubbed audio is playing, creating a professional-sounding output.
+During this process, the original audio volume is lowered when dubbed audio is playing.

 ## Examples